-The ACCC is responsible for enforcing the water charge rules.
+The ACCC is responsible for enforcing the Water Charge Rules.

-These rules provide charging transparency for customers of monopoly water infrastructure operators (IOs) in the Murray-Darling Basin.
-This transparency is achieved by requiring monopoly water infrastructure operators to include most charges on their schedule or bill for water customers.
-The rules also set limits on termination fees that may apply where an infrastructure operator’s customer chooses to terminate their access to the operator’s water service infrastructure.
+The Water Charge Rules provide charging transparency for customers of monopoly water infrastructure operators in the Murray-Darling Basin.
+This transparency is achieved by requiring monopoly water infrastructure operators to include most charges on their schedule of charges.
+The Water Charge Rules also set limits on termination fees that may apply where an infrastructure operator’s customer chooses to terminate their access to the operator’s water service infrastructure.

 Provide greater transparency in relation to each charge

-For example, the Infrastructure operator must provide the name of each charge, the amount of the charge or any details required to determine this, any available discount or surcharge and the circumstance in which it applies, and the class of person required to pay the charge.
+For example, the infrastructure operator must provide the name of each charge, the amount of the charge or any details required to determine this, any available discount or surcharge and the circumstance in which it applies, and the class of person required to pay the charge.

 Provide improved transparency with respect to the pass-throughs of charges

 The Water Charge Rules also require an infrastructure operator to provide the customer with a termination information statement before the customer terminates.

 You can send queries and complaints to: firstname.lastname@example.org